 What kind of damage is caused by forest tent caterpillars?

 Forest tent caterpillars feed on a large number of trees, including ash, poplar and chokecherry.
-In some cases these insects can completly defoliate a tree but trees will typically recover.
+In some cases these insects can completely defoliate a tree but trees typically recover.
 With several years of heavy defoliation trees can decline.